 The Swiss-made range of IQAir high-performance air purifiers meet the highest standards in air filtration and infection control.
 Their HyperHEPA filtration is tested and guaranteed to not only filter ultrafine pollution from traffic but is also used in the most sensitive environments to control viruses - including the coronavirus SARS-CoV-2 - in the ambient air.

-The IQAir AirVisual Pro is a laser air quality monitor, which uses a high accuracy PM2.5 laser sensor to measure: particulate, CO2, humidity and temperature.
+The IQAir AirVisual Pro (pictured right) is a laser air quality monitor, which uses a high accuracy PM2.5 laser sensor to measure: particulate, CO2, humidity and temperature.
 It also connects to local government testing stations to provide up-to-date outdoor air pollution readings.

 Why was it done?